 Monitoring SNMP devices with Checkmk is very easy.
-If you just want to get started quickly with SNMP, you will probably need to read the short section on SNMP in the Getting Started Guide.
+If you just want to get started quickly with SNMP, you will probably need to read the short section on SNMP in the Beginner’s guide.
 This article goes into much more depth, and shows you all of the details and special cases when SNMP monitoring with Checkmk.

 1.2.
 SNMP Versions

 The SNMP protocol is available in different versions.
 These are all incompatible with each other, and so the monitoring system and the monitored device must always use the same protocol version consistently.
 Checkmk supports versions v1, v2c, and v3.
 In practice, an estimated 99% of installations use v2c.
 Here is an overview of all relevant versions of SNMP:

 Use only on very old (say, 10 years and older) devices that do not support v2c, or their support for v2c is defective.